Diseases & Conditions

 Cause

-Cervical disks as a shock absorbers between the bones in the neck.
+Cervical disks act as shock absorbers between the bones in the neck.

-The cervical disk may also protrude and put pressure on the spinal cord or nerve roots when the outer rim of the disk weakens.
+When the outer rim of the disk weakens, the disk may also bulge out and put pressure on the spinal cord or nerve roots.
 This is known as a herniated cervical disk.
 Cervical disk herniation can lead to pain, numbness, tingling, and weakness in the arms and legs.

 Injury